-See "To add a protocol to an extraction set" on page 106.
+See "To add a protocol to an extraction set" on page 85.

 Starting with Feature Extraction 10.5, protocols are linked to QC metric sets.
-A QC metric set is no longer assigned in the Project Properties tab.
+A QC metric set is no longer assigned to the Project Properties tab.
 Instead, a QC metric set is assigned to a protocol.
 You can add or change the default QC metric set associated to the protocol.

-See "Working With QC Metric Sets" on page 109.
+See "Working with QC metric sets" on page 88.